-Parents are regularly encouraged and welcomed into collaborative spaces with staff, particularly through attending School Site Council (SSC) and English Learners Advisory Committee (ELAC) meetings, Cafecitos, and Parent-Teacher conferences.
-We also communicate regularly with families through emails and newsletters, the principal's Wednesday Letter, social media, the school website, and invite two-way communication through the use of ParentSquare.
+Family involvement is integral for student success.
+Our families are regularly encouraged and welcomed into collaborative spaces with staff, particularly through attending School Site Council (SSC) / English Learners Advisory Committee (ELAC) meetings, evening workshops, and Parent-Teacher conferences.
+This provides opportunities for families to lead and support school-wide family events; hear from staff, partner organizations, and outside agencies about a variety of topics to support the academic, social, emotional, and physical well-being of their students; and provide additional opportunities to get involved.
 Parents, families, and our community are invited and welcome to be involved in all facets of school planning and program implementation, in order to enhance the academic and social success of all students.